READ: Real-time and Efficient Asynchronous Diffusion for Audio-driven Talking Head Generation: Experiments and Results

 \subsection{Experimental Setup}

 \textbf{Implementation Details}.
-Experiments encompassing both training and inference are conducted on the open-source HDTF~\cite{hdtf} and MEAD~\cite{mead} datasets.
+Experiments encompassing both training and inference are conducted on HDTF~\cite{hdtf} and MEAD~\cite{mead} datasets.
 95\% data of both datasets is randomly allocated for training and the remaining 5\% for testing, ensuring no overlap between the partitions.
 We employ a two-stage training strategy.
-In the first stage, the SpeechAE module is pre-trained with a learning rate of $1\times10^{-4}$.
+In the first stage, the SpeechAE is pre-trained with a learning rate of $1\times10^{-4}$.
 In the second stage, the entire audio-to-video backbone is trained at a resolution of $512\times512$ pixels and 121 frames, with a learning rate of $1\times10^{-5}$ and a batch size of 1.
-All reported results use 8-step sampling and Split-CFG with $\alpha=2.0$ and $\beta=6.0$ unless specified, and enable step reduction down to 5 steps due to the efficiency of the proposed ANS scheduler.
+All reported results use 8-step sampling and Split-CFG with $\alpha=2.0$ and $\beta=6.0$ unless specified.
 The inference window length is set to match the training length with a motion overlap of one frame in latent space.
 Both training and evaluation are performed on NVIDIA A100 GPUs.
-Other details about the dataset and the training and inference of our framework can be found in the supplementary PDF.

 \textbf{Evaluation Metrics}.
 Generation performance is assessed using several metrics.
 For visual quality, we employ the Fréchet Inception Distance (FID)~\cite{fid} for image-level realism between synthesized videos and reference images and the Fréchet Video Distance (FVD)~\cite{fvd} for frame-level realism between synthesized and ground-truth videos; lower values indicate better performance for both metrics.
 Lip synchronization is measured with SyncNet~\cite{syncnet}, where a higher Synchronization Confidence (Sync-C) and a lower Synchronization Distance (Sync-D) indicate superior alignment with speech input.
 We further use the Expression-FID (E-FID) metric from EMO~\cite{emo} to measure the expression divergence between synthesized and ground-truth videos, with lower values indicating more faithful reproduction of expressions.
 Finally, we evaluate the efficiency of the diffusion backbone of each model by measuring the average runtime of the backbone per video (Runtime).